mamisaki/TractoFlowProc/README.md

 # README
-See the INSTALL file to set up the tools.
-It is assumed that the TractFlowProc scripts are stored in ~/TractFlowProc and the workspace is ~/TractFlow_workspace.
+See the [INSTALL](INSTALL.md) file to set up the environment.
+These instructions assume that the TractFlowProc scripts are stored in ~/TractFlowProc and the workspace is ~/TractFlow_workspace.

 ## 1. Prepare data files
 Create an input data folder (e.g. ~/TractFlow_workspace/input_data).
-Place the data file for each subject (e.g. S1, S2, ...) into the
+Place the data file for each subject (e.g. S1, S2, ...) into the input_data folder.
-input_data folder.
+The data structure is as follows:
-The data structure is as follows input_data
+input_data
 &nbsp;&nbsp;├── S1
 &nbsp;&nbsp;│ ├── dwi.nii.gz